 There is no easy way to ensure children will transition out of the hospital safely and with the support they need.
 The only way to ensure children with complex medical needs and technology dependence have access to safe emergency care is to identify those who are at risk, provide education to the providers who manage children during an emergency, and share pertinent information with all who will be a part of the care team should an emergency arise.
 The regular updates required for emergency medical plans and the need for quick access necessitates an electronic system.
 It takes a dedicated team to maintain a system like STARS, but it is necessary to keep the most fragile patients safe.

 Patricia Casey is a paramedic and STARS program coordinator at SSM Health Cardinal Glennon Children's Hospital in St. Louis, Missouri.
+She also presented on this topic at the 2020 Annual Leadership Conference.
 Send questions or comments.